Today we’ll work on the essential pillars of your business.

 Limited Liability Corporation – LLC.

-The second most common route for starting your small business is the Limited Liability Corporation, also known as LLC.
+The second most common route for starting your small business is the Limited Liability Corporation, LLC.

-This is a business structured allowed by state statute, and each state will have its regulations about it.
+LLCs are a business structure allowed by state statute, and each state will have its regulations about it.

-By deciding to create an LLC, instead of taking the sole proprietorship route, you establish that your business and your personal assets will be separated.
-This will protect you from debts or costs associated with your company — the most significant selling point about LLCs.
+By deciding to create an LLC, instead of taking the sole proprietorship route, you separate your business assets from your personal ones, which will protect you from debts or costs associated with your company — the most significant selling point about LLCs.

-Compared to Sole Proprietorship, what will distinguish an LLC is that in it you can have one or more people as owners and the owners are not personally liable.
-Tax-wise you will pay self-employment tax in addition to personal or corporate tax while in sole proprietorship you’ll pay personal tax only.
+Compared to Sole Proprietorship, what will distinguish an LLC is that you can have one or more people as owners and the owners are not personally liable.
+Tax-wise, you will pay self-employment tax in addition to personal or corporate tax, while in a sole proprietorship, you’ll pay personal tax only.

-While I wanted to give you an overview of these two, most commonly used business structures, there are others you can consider and whatever your decision, I advise you to talk to a qualified professional to examine your particular situation and help you decide which one works best for you.
+While I wanted to give you an overview of these two most commonly used business structures, you can consider others.
+Whatever your decision, I advise you to talk to a qualified professional to examine your situation and help you decide which one works best for you.

 2. Finances